Clay County Child Custody Lawyers

 Trusted Advocates for Time-Sharing Disputes in Green Cove Springs

 The most sensitive and challenging part of any divorce or paternity action involves decisions about where the children are going to live.
-At Haslett Law, our goal is always to help our clients keep their children’s best interests in mind when making decisions regarding custody and time-sharing in Clay County divorce and paternity disputes.
+At Haslett Law, our goal is always to help our clients keep their children’s best interests in mind when making decisions regarding custody and time-sharing in Clay County.

 Up-to-Date Knowledge of Changing Laws